WalkerCodeRanger/semver-docs/apidoc/Semver(conceptual).md

 it is combined with another comparison (e.g. `*-* >=1.5.0`), it satisfies the requirement that the prerelease version matches some comparison for all prerelease versions.

+##### Constructing Prerelease Ranges

+When creating version ranges meant to include prerelease versions it is helpful to know and make use of the fact that `-0` is the lowest possible prerelease version.
+Thus a range like `>= 1.2.3-0` will include all prerelease versions of version `1.2.3`.
+This can also be used as the upper bound in a range containing all prerelease versions.
+For example, a range containing all prerelease versions of `1.0.0` up through but not including prerelease versions of `2.0.0` would be `*-* >=1.0.0-0
+<2.0.0-0`.

 #### Basic Operators

 There are five basic operators.
 Each prefixes a version number to form a comparison to that version.